 Triple Pane Windows

-Anyone that is looking for maximum energy efficiency should choose triple pane windows.
+Anyone that is looking for sound abatement (noise reduction) should choose triple pane windows.
 The basic principle with regard to the structure is the same as it is for double pane windows.
-Though it is true that triple pane windows provide more energy efficiency than the double pane variety, the difference is relatively minimal.
+Though it is true that triple pane windows provide more energy efficiency than the double pane variety.
 Triple pane windows are considerably more expensive, so it is important to weigh the benefits versus the cost.
 This being stated, it may take a while, but the cost of the upgrade should pay for itself as energy cost savings accumulate over the years.